hNao17/semantic-segmentation/README.md

 In this repository, I worked with the [KITTI semantic segmentation dataset] (http://www.cvlibs.net/datasets/kitti/eval_semseg.php?benchmark=semantics2015) to explore both binary and multi-class segmentation of autonomous driving scenes.

 ## Data

-The semantic segmentation dataset consists of 200 train images and 200 test RGB images.
+The semantic segmentation dataset consists of 200 train images and 200 test images.
+There are 35 labeled classes, however the classes are not evenly distributed throughout the dataset.
+The figures below show the distribution of classes on both a per image and per pixel basis.

 ![alt_text](images/kitti_segmentation_class_distribution1.png)